 Conversations and image-sharing happen in real time, which speeds the process.
 Using Viz.ai can potentially save critical minutes or hours in the triage, diagnosis and treatment of strokes.

 Novant Health is the first health care system in the Carolinas to partner with Viz.ai, a leading applied artificial intelligence company.
-Viz.ai is located in San Francisco and Tel Aviv, Israel, and backed by Silicon Valley investors.
+Viz.ai is located in San Francisco and Tel Aviv, Israel.

 The artificial intelligence component means that as it compiles more data it will get better at a variety of facets of stroke detection.

-That’s vital, because Novant Health’s footprint in three states (both Carolinas and Virginia) is firmly in the “Stroke Belt.”
-It’s the unofficial name for an 11-state region of the southeastern U.S. which studies show that the stroke risk is 34 percent higher for the general population than in other areas of the country.
+That’s vital, because Novant Health’s footprint is firmly in the “Stroke Belt.”
+It’s the unofficial name for an 11-state region of the southeastern U.S. where studies show that the stroke risk is 34 percent higher for the general population than in other areas of the country.
 Lifestyle and socioeconomic status can be key risk factors.